jrtechs/NodeJSBlog/blogContent/posts/programming/cs-theory-exam-2-review.md

 CFLs are closed under union, concatenation, and Kleene star.
 - Union: Create a new starting variable which goes to either branch.
--Kleene Star: We can repeatedly concate the derivations of the string.
+-Kleene Star: We can repeatedly concat the derivations of the string.
 However, we also need to make sure that epsilon occurs in the string.
-- Concatenation: From start variable we force the concatenation of two variables representing each state.
+- Concatenation: From start variable we force the concatenation of two variables representing each state sub CFG

 # Parse trees, ambiguity